The National Governing Bodies for cricket, hockey and netball have joined forces in a bid to encourage 150,000 schoolgirls to play team sports.

-Girls are put off sport and physical activity because of their experiences of school sport and PE
+Over half of secondary girls say that “girls are put off sport and physical activity because of their experiences of school sport and PE”

-More schools are offering pupils sports such as cheerleading, yoga and boxing in PE lessons, while participation in traditional team games has declined
+According to a new study published by the Department for Education,more schools are offering pupils sports such as cheerleading, yoga and boxing in PE lessons, while participation in many traditional team games has declined.